-Today, hashtags are useful communication tools that spawn millions of daily discussions around various topics. (#yogalife anybody?).
-They also work like an index, as hashtags have unique URLs, and all public tweets, grams, and posts using that specific # are indexed into public pages and archived.
+Today, hashtags are useful communication tools that spawn millions of daily discussions on various topics. (#yogalife anybody?).
+They also work as an index, as hashtags have unique URLs, and all public tweets, grams, and posts using that specific # are indexed into public pages and archived.

 Now that we’ve covered the basics, it’s time to check out some hashtag themes that can help your brand start churning out targeted content and, hopefully, add to your social strategy.
 After sifting through a debilitating number of hashtags—more than we can count—and letting the # symbol haunt our waking lives (just kidding, we <3 it), we decided to put our research to good use and curate a #failsafe list of hashtag themes that your brand can use.